ywnch/PUI2017_ywc249/HW6_ywc249/README.md

 ## Work collaboration
 ### HW 6
-- Worked independently but discussed about details, such as plotting, with Yukun.
+- Worked independently but discussed plotting methods, chi-square test, and propagation of uncertainty with Yukun.